 Furthermore, as we have already mentioned, prospective Golden Visa investors should note that the government in Portugal has stated that the Golden Visa in Portugal is ending.
 If you are interested in securing a Golden Visa in Portugal, we strongly advise that you begin the application process now.

 Where to buy property in Portugal to get a Golden Visa?

 When it comes to buying property in Portugal, there is plenty of real estate options for investors interested in the real estate route.
 From luxury villas right on the darling coastline of the Atlantic Ocean in Sagres to spacious country houses in the Alentejo, right down to purchasing plots of land that you can turn into your dream farmhouse in the north of the country, the options are boundless.
 But what properties qualify for acquiring the Portuguese residence permit?
 Below, we cover the options.

 Some of Portugal’s prime property locations for Portugal’s Golden Visa program include:

-Note, there are now location restrictions for property investments in place.
-Commercial real estate investments can be done anywhere in Portugal but residential real estate investments must be located in designated interior areas of Portugal.
+Note: As we’ve mentioned, there are location restrictions for property investments in place.
+Commercial real estate investments can be made anywhere in Portugal, but residential real estate investments must be located in designated interior areas of Portugal.

-Here’s a map showcasing which areas of Portugal qualify for what type of real estate investment.
+Here’s a Golden Visa Portugal real estate map showcasing which areas of Portugal qualify for what type of real estate investment.

-What makes buying a property in Portugal for the Golden Visa so attractive is that you essentially a second home, or holiday home you can turn into a short term rental income opportunity, with the added flexibility to spend only seven days a year on average in Portugal to retain your residence permit.
+What makes buying a property in Portugal for the Golden Visa so attractive is that you can essentially buy a second home, or holiday home and qualify for the program.
+You can turn it into a short term rental income opportunity, with the added flexibility to spend only seven days a year on average in Portugal to retain your residence permit.
 To top it off, your immediate family members are eligible to relocate with you.
 It’s a win-win situation for many real estate investors.

 Portugal Golden Visa Properties: Low-density areas